3.10. Migrating from ext4 to XFS

 unmountmust first be performed to replay the log.
 If the log is corrupt and cannot be replayed, the

--Loption can be used to zero out in the log.For more information on file system repair of XFS file systems, refer to Section 12.2.2, “XFS”
+-Loption can be used to zero out in the log.For more information on file system repair of XFS file systems, see Section 12.2.2, “XFS”

 - Metadata error behavior